How to Invest in Silver Online

 now for the rest of us.

-One of the biggest advantages of investing in silver is that it can help diversify your portfolio.
-The rate of return for silver and other precious metals is not always correlated with that of other investments, which means that it can be a useful form of portfolio diversification.
+One of the key potential advantages of investing in silver is that it may help diversify your portfolio.
+The rate of return for silver and other precious metals is not always correlated with that of other investments, which means that it may perform differently than other assets in a given time period.
 Silver is also cheaper than gold on a per-ounce basis.

-Many investors also consider investing in precious metals to be an inflation hedge – it’s commonly believed that precious metals like silver or gold hold their value more efficiently or for a longer-term than cash or other assets.
+Many investors also consider investing in precious metals to be an inflation hedge.
+Silver is a finite, tangible asset whose supply grows gradually (through mining).
+When the dollar weakens, the price of silver may rise, though this is not always the case.
+It’s commonly believed that precious metals like silver or gold may hold their value more efficiently over long periods than cash or other assets.

-If you invest in actual physical silver, another advantage is that it is a hard asset — it cannot be hacked or erased.
-Silver and other precious metals are one of the few investments that you can actually hold in your hand.
+If you invest in actual physical silver, another advantage is that it is a hard asset; it cannot be hacked or erased.
+Silver and other precious metals are one of the few investments you can actually hold in your hand.
 Unlike other investments, your holdings in silver can also be as private as you want them to be.

-One drawback of investing in silver is that its price is considered fairly volatile.
-That doesn’t make it a great investment if you are only holding for the short-term.
-Prices for precious metals can fluctuate wildly over the short-term, and even over the long-term, may not provide investors with the type of appreciation they may have seen if they had invested in other assets.
+One drawback of investing in silver is that its price is considered highly volatile.
+It may not be a suitable investment if you are only holding for the short-term.
+Prices for precious metals can fluctuate wildly over the short-term, and even over the long-term, and may not provide investors with the type of appreciation they may have seen if they had invested in other assets.

 Further, if you hold physical silver, you do run the risk of having it stolen.
-Unlike digital assets, physical silver may not be recoverable if it is lost or stolen.
+Unlike digital assets (with some exceptions), physical silver may not be recoverable if it is lost or stolen.
 As such, if you are buying physical silver coins or bars, you will need to find a safe and secure way to store them.

 The Takeaway

-Investing in silver offers investors a way to add an alternative asset to their portfolio, which can help them diversify, and hedge against inflation.
-There are many ways to invest in silver — including investing in silver mining companies, silver ETFs or owning physical silver like coins or silver bullion.
+Investing in silver offers investors a way to add an alternative asset to their portfolio, which may help them diversify, and hedge against inflation.
+There are many ways to invest in silver, including investing in silver mining company stocks and silver ETFs online, or buying physical silver like coins or silver bullion.

 But investing in silver has its risks, and investing in precious metals typically means investors are okay with adding a relatively volatile asset to their portfolios.
 As always, if you have questions, it may be a good idea to speak with a financial professional.